What’s the Difference Between Bias Ply and Radial Tires? How Does That Affect Alignment?

 The treads wear faster and exhibit more rolling resistance.
 This means you’ll get flat spots if you allow a bias ply tire to sit on the vehicle’s weight for too long.
 You’ll also feel like you’re wandering due to cracks, ruts, and bad road surfaces.

 While the tread isn’t directional, the way you rotate bias ply tires for maintenance is specific to them.
 You’ll take a left rear tire and move it to the left front, left front to the right rear, right rear to the right front, and right front to the left rear.

 What makes the radial superior to bias ply tires (outside of high-load capacity) is that those radial cords allow better flex.
 It makes a tire act more like a spring and improve riding comfort even as load capacity rating increases.
-This also increased tire life as the flexing required was easier than bias ply, which would resist and begin to overheat the tire.
+This also increases tire life as the flexing required is easier than bias ply, which would resist and begin to overheat the tire.

 Positive caster occurs when the imaginary steering axis line intersects the ground in front of the tire contact patch.
 Negative caster is when the line intersects the ground behind the contact patch.

 Explained in everyday language, caster is easier to understand.
 During the past 30 years car makers have gotten better at it, to the point that 21st century drivers float along with almost no sense that their vehicle may have an alignment problem caused by a caster.

 That’s why you are more likely to hear about handling complaints from vehicle sensitive purists who enjoy driving, who love their cars and appreciate good handling.
 For these drivers, too much positive caster can deliver over responsiveness and handling jitters at higher speeds.
 This may be ideal for autocross, but not a daily driver.